doc-bok/Butterflies/README.md

 other plant).
 You will need to learn what their favourite food is by studying the butterfly book.

+### Butterfly Feeder

+These can be filled with food to allow automated breeding of butterflies.
+They can only take one stack at a time though.

+### Lepidopterist

+This new village will provide players with butterfly-related trades.

+### New Cosmetic Items

+Butterfly banners and butterfly origami add some butterfly related flavour for builders and collectors.

+### Secrets

+There are a few secret features in the mod.
+Books with ancient poetry, strange moths, and butterfly-related structures.
+Can you discover them all?

 ### Server Config

 There are now server config options to help manage butterfly growth.
 You can